Lilla-Kavecsanszki/downwarddog/README.md

 <p>
 <details><summary>Details</summary><br/>
-I asked friends and family to look at the application on their browsers and report any issues they find.
+I asked friends and family to look at the application on their devices, browsers and report any issues they find.
 A few responsiveness and semantical issues were resolved as a result of this.
 </details>

 [Back to top](https://github.com/Lilla-Kavecsanszki/downwarddog#contents)